ivotron/popper2-paper/paper/paper.md

 Continuous Integration is a DevOps practice that enables building and testing code frequently to prevent the accumulation of broken code and support faster development cycles.
 Tools like Travis, Circle, Jenkins, and GitLab-CI have become the standard for doing CI, but they were primarily built for running on the Cloud.
 This results in increased iteration time, especially for quick modify-compile-test loops, where the time spent in booting of VMs, scheduling of CI jobs becomes an overhead.
-Reproducing experiments on the local machine that originally run on CI, requires manually setting up the entire development environment, making the entry barrier high.
+Reproducing experiments on the local machine that originally run on CI services, requires imitating the CI environment locally which makes the entry barrier high.
-Running on CI tools hosted locally, like using Gitlab-runner [@gitlabrunner], requires knowledge and expertise in deploying and using the specific tools.
+Running on CI tools hosted locally, like using Gitlab-runner [@gitlabrunner], requires knowledge and expertise in running and using the specific tools.
 Popper tackles these problems by providing a workflow abstraction that allows users to write a workflow once and run them interchangeably between different environments like a local machine, CI services, Cloud, and HPC by learning a single tool only.
 Given the above, Popper is not intended to replace CI tools, but rather serve as an abstraction on top of CI services, helping to bridge the gap between a local and a CI environment.